Recovery Services

 Rape Crisis

 Rape Crisis offers outreach support in West Dunbartonshire to women and girls aged 13 and over who have experienced sexual violence or sexual abuse at some point in their lifetime.
 They offer a range of support and advocacy services for survivors of Rape, Sexual Abuse, Sexual Assault, Childhood Sexual Abuse, Exploitation, Stalking, and Trafficking.
+They offer ‘Support to report’ which is an advocacy and practical support service that support survivors who are involved in the criminal justice system.
+Maybe you have already spoken with the police, or maybe you are thinking about speaking to the police to report rape or sexual assault and want some more support and information.
+They support survivors throughout their journey with the criminal justice system and provide and end-to-end service based on the survivor’s needs and individual services.
 They can also provide support to male or female friends and family members, or workers who are supporting a survivor.
 You can get more information by contacting:

 Scottish Women’s Rights Centre